-The orchestra started up once more and soon the dance floor was moving again.
-A short while later the dejected figure of Hanuman came back through the door, still clutching the shoes, having lost sight of Ganesa as she ran away into the night.
-With a sigh, he shuffled wearily over to a nearby butler robot and placed the shoes upon its empty tray.
+A short while later the crestfallen figure of Hanuman came back through the door, still clutching the shoes, having lost sight of Ganesa as she ran away into the night.
+With a sigh, he shuffled wearily over to a nearby butler robot and placed the shoes on its empty tray.

 “Dead Horse Gin?” he asked hopefully.

 Just then he felt a tap on his shoulder.
-A double shadow loomed large at his feet and as he turned his blood ran cold.
+A double shadow loomed large at his feet.
+As he turned, his blood ran cold.

 “Would you like to dance, mister?” chimed Thelxiepeia and Peisonoe.

 Yaksha slammed shut the door of the washing machine.
 Thelxiepeia and Peisonoe had gone through their entire wardrobe trying to find something to wear last night and it had taken Yaksha more than an hour to collect the scattered crumpled clothing that had been discarded and trampled underfoot in their frenzy to prepare for the ball.